 and benefit settings (home care, adult day care, assisted living, nursing home)

 The chart on the following page shows five options available to you.
 These are not the only options you can choose.
 Please consult with a trusted financial advisor, family member, or insurance professional to help you choose the option that is right for you.
+In our experience, [x%] of policyholders have paid the rate increase.
+It is the most popular option.

 Following the chart are graphs and a value comparison of the options to help you understand the differences between the options.

-[INSERT ILLUSTRATIONS DOCUMENT HERE]

-[INSERT IF CONSUMER HAS UNLIMITED BENEFIT PERIOD FEATURE
+Elimination Periods

+[ABC Company] offers elimination period options of 30, 60, and 100 days on policies like yours.
+This is the period you are on claim, but you must cover 100% of your own claim costs before your insurance will pay.
+Consider the cost of covering your own long-term care expenses during that period before choosing the highest elimination period.
+Can you pay for 100 days of care before insurance pays claims?

+Your Unlimited Benefit Period

 You purchased a policy with an unlimited benefit period.
 This means you may continue to receive your daily maximum benefit for claims throughout your lifetime once your elimination period has been satisfied.
 This benefit has tremendous value.
-If paying increased premiums will cause hardship, you may reduce this coverage to x option x option or x option for greatly reduced premiums.
+If paying increased premiums will cause hardship, you may reduce this coverage to 10-year option, 5-year option or 3-year option for greatly reduced premiums.
+[If policyholder has lifetime benefit period AND inflation protection add: You may also shorten your benefit period and reduce future inflation growth to lower premiums.]

+We want you to get the most value out of your policy.
 Contact customer service for more information.

-Note – if there is a lifetime benefit period and inflation protection, both reduced benefit period and reduced inflation protection options should be illustrated, with no other options shown.]
+Note – if there is a lifetime benefit period and inflation protection, both reduced benefit period and reduced inflation protection options should be illustrated, with no other options shown]

 Cost of Care information

 The median monthly cost of care provided in your area: